-Example 8.5: Rod Maneuvering The objective in this task is to maneuver a rod around some awkwardly placed obstacles within a limited rectangular work space to a goal position in the fewest number of steps (see Figure 8.8).
+Example 8.5 Rod Maneuvering

+The objective in this task is to maneuver a rod around some awkwardly placed obstacles within a limited rectangular work space to a goal position in the fewest number of steps.
 The rod can be translated along its long axis or perpendicular to that axis, or it can be rotated in either direction around its center.
 The distance of each movement is approximately 1/20 of the work space, and the rotation increment is 10 degrees.
 Translations are deterministic and quantized to one of 20×20 positions.
-The figure shows the obstacles and the shortest solution from start to goal, found by prioritized sweeping.
-This problem is still deterministic, but has four actions and 14,400 potential states (some of these are unreachable because of the obstacles).
+The figure below shows the obstacles and the shortest solution from start to goal, found by prioritized sweeping.

+This problem is deterministic, but has four actions and 14,400 potential states (some of these are unreachable because of the obstacles).
 This problem is probably too large to be solved with unprioritized methods.
+Figure reprinted from Moore and Atkeson (1993).